 The 2021 festival program is standing on the pillar of a curatorial direction that can be summarized with the title, “body and image under the pandemic”.
 This topic is the basis for the selection of the dance films and dance streams in the festival’s main program.
-Within this pillar of focus, three sub-topics are articulated that handle this theme from different perspectives, operating under the title, “the live-nature of movie language in dance”.
+Within this pillar of focus, three sub-topics are articulated that handle this theme from different perspectives, operating under the title, “dance language, live-stream, film language”.
 The first includes audience-selected films from last year’s festival, opening up the possibility to see the contrast displayed with this year’s film selections.
 The second novelty is the Panorama Special Program, in which we partnered with filmmakers and organizations to bring a deeper focus to the live connection between on-screen work and the audience.
 Finally, the Fringe Market will translate the well-known concept of “fringe” works, to the digital world.
 The programs are described in detail below.

 Audience Choice 2020: In 2020, TANZAHOi planned to not only host dance workshops like in previous years, but to also screen dance films.
 The pandemic brought a new twist to the festival concept, taking away the possibility of workshops and moving the film festival online to be presented in a live-stream format.
 Online there are no geographical restrictions, and the festival unexpectedly had the ability to reach a much wider, much more international audience than before.
 Five films were selected through an online voting poll completed by the audience.
 “Virus” from Nauris Buksevics (United Kingdom), “Fragmented Youth” from Mathew Prichard (Switzerland) and Ewan Waddell (Germany), “The Stages” Katerina Tsakiri & Angelos Papadopoulos (Greece), “The Man Who Traveled Nowhere in Time” Kyra Jean Green & Vincent René-Lortie (Canada), and “Siamoise” from Hai Wen HSU (Taiwan) will open each day of TANZAHOi – Take Part in Another World as a result of the audience’s choice.
 These five films in their unique aesthetic, share a genuine rendition of the work of visual language and dance’s body language.